aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

 using compound beacons (see below) we can leave some plaintext and/or some structure, that can be used with more complex query operators.

-Specifially, for each encrypted field `X` we also write a new field `gZ_b_X` holding the beacon.
+Specifically, for each encrypted field `X` we also write a new field `gZ_b_X` holding the beacon.
 Indexes cannot be built on encrypted fields so, for example, GSI-3 for the encrypted database will be built on `gZ_b_PK3` and `gZ_b_SK3`.

 Beacons are specifically designed to produce false positives,